deerMurat/FailureDetection_Stm32_CSharp/README.md

 ---Stm32f103---
 pin A1: mic input (optionally with amplifier) pin A9-A10: Tx-Rx (via Usb-TTL converter) pin A4: button (for setting FFT spectrum)

+contact: mrtkrc1998@hotmail.com